Moduli of $\mathbb{Q}$-Gorenstein pairs and applications: Relative canonical models over reduced base

-Given a pair $(X,D)$ with $K_X+D$ semi-ample and big, one can take its ample model.
-The goal of this subsection is to show that for $p$-pairs, one can take the ample model in families.
+Given a pair $(X,D)$ with $K_X+D$ semi-ample and big, one can take its canonical model.
+Similarly, from Definition \ref{def families A+}, if one starts with a family of $\bQ$-stable pairs, one can take this canonical model in families.
+The goal of this section is to show that, \textit{over a reduced base}, the condition in Definition \ref{def families A+} is a fiberwise condition: weak families of $\bQ$-stable pairs are actually families of $\bQ$-stable pairs.